QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 ## Time Series for Price and Quantities

-The following code plots the price and quantities
+The following code plots the price and quantities produced by the Stackelberg leader and follower.

 ```{code-cell} python3
 q_leader = yt[1, :-1]